usedatabrew/docs/Writerside/topics/connectors/sources/MongoDB-Source-Connector.md

 This document provides a detailed guide on setting up the MongoDB source connector for the DataBrew project.
 The MongoDB connector allows for efficient data integration from MongoDB collections into your DataBrew data pipeline, ensuring a seamless data flow from your MongoDB databases.

+### Target Connector
+If you are looking for a target connector for MongoDB you can see the doc here: [Target MongoDB Connector](MongoDB-Connector.md)

 ## Requirements

 Before setting up the MongoDB source connector, ensure you meet the following requirements: